Key Public Health Questions

 What are determinants of injury?

-This second stage of the Public Health Approach to Injury Prevention is assessing the determinants of injury.
+This second stage of the Public Health Approach to Injury Prevention is assesses the determinants of injury.
 Determinants are factors that both raise and lower the risk of that injury occurring.

 Those factors that have a positive influence are known as “protective factors” and those that have a negative influence are known as “risk factors”.